plaethos09/Devops_Answers/EC2_answers.md

 So in summary, ENA and EFA allow greater network performance through accelerated networking drivers optimized for supported EC2 instance types.

-28. Explain the difference between public, private, and Elastic IP addresses.
+**28. Explain the difference between public, private, and Elastic IP addresses.
+**

-29. How can you create a custom AMI from a running EC2 instance?
+**29. How can you create a custom AMI from a running EC2 instance?
-Here are the steps to create a custom AMI (Amazon Machine Image) from an existing EC2 instance:
+**Here are the steps to create a custom AMI (Amazon Machine Image) from an existing EC2 instance:

 1. Stop the source EC2 instance if it needs to be in a clean state for the AMI.